 • CAUTION: It is your responsibility to fly your plane safely while performing any configuration or calibration in flight.
-The best scenario would include a second person to perform any necessary steps on the EFIS-D60.
+The best scenario would include a second person to perform any necessary steps on the EFIS-D6.

-Once you are flying straight and level at a safe altitude for stalls, enter the SETUP > AOACAL menu.
+Once you are flying straight and level at a safe altitude for stalls, enter the EFIS > SETUP > AOACAL menu.
 While the AOACAL menu is displayed, oscillate the aircraft between \pm 5° pitch 4 times at fast cruise airspeed.
-During this maneuver the EFIS-D60 records the lowest angle of attack that you usually see during flight.
+During this maneuver the EFIS-D6 records the lowest angle of attack that you usually see during flight.
 You do not need to push any additional buttons before starting this maneuver.

 Refer to the list below of the stalls recommended to complete the user calibration.
 The general idea is to record stall data to find the lowest angle of attack stall.
 The list we have suggested is a starting point and produces a good calibration under most circumstances.
-However, if there are flight regimes not listed that you suspect would create stalls at lower angle of attack it would be good to record those as well.
+However, if there are

-With full power, no flaps With no power, no flaps With full power, full flaps With no power, full flaps
+- With full power, no flaps

+- With no power, no flaps

+- With full power, full flaps

+- With no power, full flaps